 |Rough Draft Presentation

 We will spend this class period going over rough drafts.

-We will discuss the market for international reporting, both as a staffer at a news organization and opportunities for free-lancers.
+We will discuss the market for global reporting, both as a staffer at a news organization and opportunities for free-lancers.
 Part of this class will also be spent on workshopping fine drafts.